TetraTsunami/discord-github-preview/README.md

 - Online, idle, DND, and offline states
 - Display name and username
 - Current activity and custom status
-- Animated profile decorations
+- Avatar decorations (but they won't animate)
-- Nitro profile colors
-- About Me

-Potential future features:
-- Color themes and other configuration
+- A custom About Me section and one of a number of color themes (Bots aren't allowed to see your bio or Nitro colors).

 ## Screenshots